SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 ## Note:

-In the current version, an error was identified in the target variable definition.
-Correcting this is in progress, and as a result, the project's conclusions are inaccurate.
+In the current version, an **error** was identified in the target variable definition. *Correcting this is in progress*, and as a result, the project's conclusions are **inaccurate**.
 The project remains available as a demonstration of technical proficiency and as part of an ongoing optimization process.

 # Brazilian Ecommerce Review Analysis